Arm yourself with tips, tricks and information to prepare for your pregnancy journey.

 Some women hire doulas months before their babies are born.
 If you do this, you can expect the doula to spend time getting to know you, answering your questions about pregnancy and labor, and helping you create a birth plan.
 If you have a doula, she will stay with you during labor.
 She will help you change positions and use relaxation techniques to ease labor pains.
 Doulas may also support the new family at home during the postpartum period.

-Currently, there is no standardized training or certification for doulas.
+Many doulas undergo training and complete certification programs in order to provide support to patients during labor and delivery.
 Research studies show that having a doula present during labor can be associated with health benefits, such as shorter deliveries, fewer c-sections, less use of medications, increased breastfeeding and more satisfying birth experiences for mothers.
 The benefits vary, however, based on the doula’s training and skills, the cultural setting, and family support available to the mother among other factors.

 7 bodily changes to expect during pregnancy